Oracy Intent, Implementation and Impact

 Blank Level Questioning

 At the beginning of the school journey, children in the EYFS are also assessed using Blank Level Questioning in order to ascertain their ability to understand simple to abstract questions.
 Once this is completed, high quality teaching and planning ensures children develop their ability to progress within the levels.
+If needed, children will receive targeted support 1-1 or in a small group to work on specific areas.
+As the children move through the school, teachers will continue to adapt learning to meet the children’s language needs.

 SEND